abnerpersio/bedrock-api/README.md

 This is a project created in KAC and for learning about security in my Node.JS apps.

-I learned a lot of things about Metasploit, npam function, Rate Limiter, NGINX, Docker, Jest testings with MongoDB and made my think about a lot of thinks.
+I learned a lot of things about Metasploit, nmap function, Rate Limiter, NGINX, Docker, Jest testings with MongoDB and made my think about a lot of thinks.

 ### How to run the project